vitorm04/docs.pt-br/docs/standard/glossary.md

 Um conjunto de tecnologias de programação que são usadas para compilar e executar aplicativos.

-"A pilha do .NET" refere-se ao .NET Standard e a todas as implementações do .NET.
+"A pilha do .NET" refere-se a .NET Standard e a todas as implementações do .NET.
 A frase "uma pilha do .NET" pode se referir a uma implementação do .NET.

 ## <a name="target-framework"></a>estrutura de destino